waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Secret Key (Power Plant - DISPROVEN):** Explored the Power Plant and battled the trainer Craig.
 No key was found.
 - **Secret Key (Cinnabar Island - DISPROVEN):** Thoroughly explored Cinnabar Lab and Pokémon Mansion.
 No key was found.
 - **Secret Key (Mr. Fuji - DISPROVEN):** Spoke to Mr. Fuji in Lavender Town.
 He provided only his standard post-rescue dialogue.
 - **Seafoam Islands B4F Path (DISPROVEN):** The western and eastern sections of Seafoam Islands B4F are completely isolated from each other.
 There is no path between them on this floor.
-The southern warps are blocked by a scripted water current.
+- **Seafoam Islands B4F Trap (DISPROVEN):** The eastern section of B4F is NOT a one-way trap.
+The game state has confirmed a path to the southern warps exists, despite the water current.